ghing/nicar_ocr/README.md

 # Using OCR to extract data from PDFs

-A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools.
+A tutorial on extracting text from PDFs and optical character recognition (OCR) using tesseract, ImageMagick and other open source tools.

 This is based on the [tutorial](https://github.com/chadday/nicar_ocr) by Chad Day and updated for the Windows PC labs at NICAR 2020.